 When fighting another player, take a few shots and deal some damage before turning into a squid and dashing around them.
 While it’s still possible to see a player swimming through ink on the ground, it will take a second or two for them to actually find you again, giving you plenty of time to line up the killing blow.

 As a squid, you can swim around Splatoon 2’s multiplayer levels quite quickly, but there’s another way to get to your destination even faster.
-By pulling up the map and cycling between available teammates, you can choose to teleport to any of their positions almost instantly using an ability called the “Super Jump,” which allows struggling players to get right back into the action.
+By pulling up the map and cycling between available teammates, you can choose to teleport to any of their positions by almost instantly using an ability called the “Super Jump,” which allows struggling players to get right back into the action.
 Jumping to the right spot can be the difference between winning and losing in particularly close matches.

 Be aware, however, that the Super Jump can also backfire if you aren’t careful.
 There’s nothing stopping you from jumping to a teammate’s position as they’re being attacked, which can leave you vulnerable upon landing.
 A small indicator will appear wherever a player is about to land, which can be seen by both friend and foe.
 If an enemy indicator appears near you, just wait patiently with your weapon aimed in its direction.
 As soon as an enemy lands, blast him to keep him out of the fight for a few extra seconds.

-Unlike other multiplayer shooter series, such as Call of Duty or Halo, the gear you character wears in Splatoon 2 isn’t just for show.
+Unlike other multiplayer shooter series, such as Call of Duty or Fortnite, the gear you character wears in Splatoon 2 isn’t just for show.
 You can purchase new headgear, shirts, and shoes that come bundled with extra abilities for multiplayer.
 These include extra ink, a shorter cooldown on special abilities, and additional bonuses can be unlocked by earning enough experience while wearing particular pieces of gear.

 You won’t be able to swap out any gear until you’ve gained a few multiplayer levels, but you can make the process much quicker by visiting Crusty Sean’s food cart in the very from of Inkopolis Square.
 Using special meal tickets that you can acquire in both Octo Canyon and the cooperative Salmon Run mode, you can purchase treats that unlock extra bonuses for a limited of time.
 One of these is a hot dog that increases the amount of experience you earn, and this will help you quickly get up to the required level.
 Gain a little more experience to hit level 10, and you’ll be able to take part in the game’s three ranked modes.